CowboyLva/ebiomes/README.txt

 This is a vanilla themed mod for minetest game, designed to bring vanilla like biomes with least amount of changes to the vanilla minetest.

 Several popular mods are supported - bonemeal, mobs_animal, mobs_monster, mobs_npc, mob_horse, moreblocks, flowerpot
-Additional supported mods - forgotten_monsters
+Post 1.0.0 - forgotten_monsters

-Due to its unregistering and reregistering decorations, it is not compatible with ethereal.
-Other biome mod compatibility may vary.
-The user can DISABLE the setting to gain proper compatibility with ethereal and other mods that involve decorations.
+To gain better compatibility with other biome mods(like ethereal) the user has to disable unregistering and reregistering of decorations.

-Retouches to vanilla(ENABLED by default, but can be ALTERED as of version 1.1.2) - Blueberries are removed from Snowy Grassland.
+Retouches to vanilla(if reregistering is ENABLED) - Blueberries are removed from Snowy Grassland.
 Cowberries have taken their place, they spawn at - Snowy Grassland, Taiga, and Tundra biomes(on moss)
 If rereg_mtg_decors is disabled cowberries will only spawn in tundra and taiga.

-As of 1.2.0 the player can disable bamboo in Extra Biomes modmenu, should they use a different mod for adding bamboo.
-Although it's also recommended to disable reregistering of decorations.
+As of 1.2.0 the player can disable bamboo in Extra Biomes modmenu, either as a preference or a different mod will be used for adding bamboo.
+For this to work the player has to disable reregistering of decorations.

-More experienced users can disable Humid Savanna and Japanese rainforest by commenting them out in init.lua.
-Mod author has not added a toggle for these, because bamboo.lua kind of depends on jprainforest.lua file.

 ## Additions